MicrosoftDocs/well-architected/well-architected/devops/principles.md

 Teams that embrace continuous operational improvement continuously evaluate and refine operational procedures and tasks.
 They strive to reduce complexity and ambiguity whenever possible.

-Adopting a continious improvement culture helps organizations:
+Adopting a continuous improvement culture helps organizations:

 - Evolve processes over time.
 - Optimize inefficiencies and associated processes.
 - Learn from failures.
-- Continiously evaluate new opportunities.
+- Continuously evaluate new opportunities.

 ## Use loosely coupled architecture